m68k-micropython/micropython/README.md

 Grab a release image and use it with your favorite mac emulator, including the website [Infinite Mac](https://infinitemac.org/).

-See micropython's [online documentation](https://docs.micropython.org/) for the API reference and information about using MicroPython and information about how it is implemented.
-TODO: Document modules specific to m68k-micropython.
+See the project's [online documentation](https://m68k-micropython.readthedocs.io/en/latest/) for the API reference and information about using M68k-MicroPython and information about how it is implemented.

 We use [GitHub Discussions](https://github.com/orgs/m68k-micropython/discussions) as our forum, and Mastodon (#m68kMicroPython) for chat.
 These